-This one-week road trip itinerary from Delhi to Munsiyari will take you across many highlights in Uttarakhand!
+This Delhi to Munsiyari trip was the best Uttarakhand Road trip I have ever had.
+If you will follow this itinerary too, it will take you across many highlights in Uttarakhand!

-So out of my 20-day road trip between Delhi-Munsiyari, if I were to suggest a quick one-week itinerary that promises not only a picturesque drive but many different experiences too – from exploring wildlife to temples to a local way of life, all bundled in one journey – this is what I will recommend.
+So out of my 20-day Delhi to Munsiyari road trip itinerary, if I were to suggest a quick 1-week trip that promises not only a picturesque drive but many different experiences too this is what I will recommend.

 I stayed at ‘Upvan Wildlife Resort’ and can recommend a stay there.

 Further Reading: Kalagarh, A Weekend Getaway Destination From Delhi

 Day 2: Kalagarh to Almora | 200 Km

 Kalagarh to Almora is again a 6-hour drive, but a rather picturesque one.
 You will by-pass Nainital where the weather will start getting colder.
 As you will leave Nainital, the temperature will rise again before it starts dropping near Almora.